nycdatasci/online_bootcamp_project/Project3-WebScraping/Webscraping-SharanNaribole/README.md

+#/r/soccer Team Crest Scraping and Analysis

 Reddit soccer subreddit /r/soccer is an enormous community of soccer fans with a subscriber fanbase well over 500,000!
-In this subreddit, users post videos of goals in near real-time and discuss live matches happening all over the world.
-Each subscriber has an option to select a flair representing their favorite
+In this subreddit, users discuss players, clubs, matches and goal videos posted in near real-time.
+The anonymity of Reddit provides a powerful tool for users to express their opinions about the clubs they support and also the clubs they don't like.
+This unique feature prevents the bulding of echo chambers in the discussions with any user free to comment in any of the submissions.

+/r/soccer also provides each user the option to select a "flair" which is the team crest of the club the user supports.
+A miniature crest logo is displayed beside the username in their post submissions and comments in the forum.
+This gives other users context and insight into the user's thinking and adds another interesting dimension to the conversations that take place.

+In this project, my objective is to analyze the fan distribution across the forum.
+For this purpose, I collect the user-flair mapping for the top 200 comments in the top 500 posts in the past one week.
+With football games occurring on a weekly basis, this data represents a typical activity in the forum.

+For the evaluation, I analyze the Fan diversity through the metrics unique team crests per submission and percentage share of the biggest fan representation per submission.On one extreme, goal videos tend to have a high diversity in discussion as the quality of goal can transcend a fan's support for a club.
+In contrast,  match threads which are posts that are intended for discussions of a particular, ongoing match tend to have lower diversity.
+This is because there is a significant percentage of the comments from fans of the two clubs taking part in the match.